 Researchers say that it's the first study to show that glucose control may be regulated by the brain.
 If further research confirms these results, it could open a whole new approach to treating type 2 diabetes.

-obesity and type 2 diabetes may both be caused by the same genetic defect in
+Researchers say that obesity is thought to lead to decreased insulin sensitivity and then to type 2 diabetes.
+But this study suggests that obesity and type 2 diabetes may both be caused by the same genetic defect in the brain.

 Brain Gene Provides Glucose Control

-brain known as POMC in mice bred to be obese with type 2 diabetes.
+In the study, published in the November issue of Diabetes, researchers looked at the effect of manipulating a gene in the brain known as POMC in mice bred to be obese with type 2 diabetes.

 The study showed that when the activity of POMC was increased through genetic engineering, the mice reduced their food intake slightly and lost some weight.